Best Fish for Freshwater Aquarium: Top 20 Species for Beginners (2026)

 What Makes a Good Beginner Fish?

-Before diving into specific species, understand what separates great beginner fish from problematic ones:
+Before diving into specific species, here’s what actually separates great beginner fish from the ones that end up floating within a week:

 Key Characteristics: